-These are a small selection of some of our favourite tours.
-All tours can be booked as private or group tours and can be tailored to suit your needs and desires.
+These are a small selection of some of our favourite tours of Johannesburg.
+All tours can be booked as private or group tours and can be tailored to suit your needs and interest.

 In Mandela’s Footsteps

 - Constitution Hill Functioned As A Prison During Apartheid Era.
 It Is Known For Its Harsh Treatment Of Prisoners.
 Criminals And Political Activists Like Mahatma Gandhi In 1906 Were Held At The Prison.